Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_05.md

 1. Replaced all the content with ui-view (this will be responsible for including the right content according to the current URL).
 2. Added a `h1` header with a link to the main parties page.
-3. We also added a `base` tag in the head (required when using HTML5 location mode - would be explained a but further).
+3. We also added a `base` tag in the head (required when using HTML5 location mode - would be explained a bit further).

 > Note that you can remove `main.html` now, because it's no longer in use!